- Registering A Dog

 If you did not acquire the dog directly from the litter owner(s), you must include a Supplemental Transfer Statement for each intermediate transfer with the application.

-When the application has been received and processed by the AKC, an AKC Registration Certificate will be mailed to the owner.
+Once your dog has been registered, an AKC Registration Certificate will be mailed to the owner.
 The owner should examine the certificate carefully and report any errors to the AKC.

 If you have misplaced your dog's registration application and you are not the breeder, you should contact your breeder and ask them to fill out this Duplicate Dog Registration Application form and have the breeder send it to AKC.